What is a Catalytic Converter

 • Catless pipes, also called “test pipes”

-High-Flow Catalytic Converter Replacement
+High-Flow Cat Replacement

 Catalytic converters are restrictive.
 Honestly the best exhaust system for cars, especially turbo or supercharged cars, is no exhaust system at all.
 Therefore, there are a lot of performance companies that offer cat replacements for power gains.